ORNL/AdditiveFOAM/tutorials/nLightAFX/README.md

 k = 2^n
 ```

-where `a` is the ratio between the current heat source depth and lateral heat
+where `a` is twice the current heat-source depth divided by the selected
-source radius, `D4Sigma/2`, and `k` is the exponent in the axial decay.
+D4Sigma reference width, and `k` is the exponent in the axial decay.

 `tolerance`